alphagov/govuk-content-metadata/inference_pipeline_new_content/README.md

 We are serving Vertex AI Batch Predictions via HTTP POST method, as part of [a Cloud Workflow](./daily_batchjob_workflow.yml).

 The pipeline uses the Vertex AI API to send batch prediction requests by sending a JSON request body to the HTTP server.
 The JSON request body contains all the information needed for running a batch prediction job.
-Please see [the original documentation](https://cloud.google.com/vertex-ai/docs/predictions/get-predictions#request_a_batch_prediction) and [also here](https://cloud.google.com/vertex-ai/docs/tabular-data/classification-regression/get-batch-predictions#make-batch-request) for more info.
+Please see [Vertex AI's original documentation](https://cloud.google.com/vertex-ai/docs/predictions/get-predictions#request_a_batch_prediction) and [also here](https://cloud.google.com/vertex-ai/docs/tabular-data/classification-regression/get-batch-predictions#make-batch-request) for more info.

 To facilitate the compilation of the JSON request body, we created a utility function that compiles and saved the request body to a file called [request_daily_ner.json](./json_files/request_daily_ner.json).
-The JSON file is then automatically uploaded to Google Storage by a Github Action when commits are pushed to teh remote, and is fetched by the Cloud Workflow before the request is made.
+The JSON file is then automatically uploaded to Google Storage by a Github Action when commits are pushed to the remote, and is fetched by the Cloud Workflow before the HTTP request is made.

 To modify the prediction parameters (e.g. batch size or machine type) for the batch prediction job and update the JSON request body file accordingly, please update the values in [request_json_config.yml](./utils/request_json_config.yml) and then execute the [python utility script](./utils/create_json_request_body.py):